maggiemachuca/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched the DeviceFileEvents table for ANY file that had the string “tor” in it and discovered what looks like the user “krispy” downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and the creation of a file called “tor-shopping-list.txt” on the desktop at `2025-08-16T03:52:18.6062319Z`.
+Searched the `DeviceFileEvents` table for ANY file that had the string `tor` in it and discovered what looks like the user “krispy” downloaded a tor installer, did something that resulted in many tor-related files being copied to the desktop and the creation of a file called `tor-shopping-list.txt` on the desktop at `2025-08-16T03:52:18.6062319Z`.
 These events began at: `2025-08-16T03:25:17.6245288Z`

 **Query used to locate events:**